 Photo Source: Flickr/Tony Hisgett

 Learn about the cosmos while enjoying some breathtaking views of LA at the Griffith Observatory – admission is free.
-And when you're finished star-gazing towards the sky, star-gaze at the stars on the Hollywood Walk of Fame.
+And when you're finished looking up at the stars, try stargazing at on the Hollywood Walk of Fame.
 After snapping photos with your favorite star's star, head over to the Santa Monica Pier.
-Your kids are sure to love Pacific Park, the amusement park right on the pier.
+Your kids will love Pacific Park, the amusement park right on the pier.
 If you're in the mood for a full-scale amusement park, Disneyland in Anaheim is about an hour south of LA.
-Be sure to allow for traffic, though.
+Be sure to allow time for traffic, though.

 Outer Banks, North Carolina

-For the beach loving family, the Outer Banks is ideal.
+For the beach-loving family, the Outer Banks is ideal.
 You'll find over 100 miles of shoreline to catch some rays and some waves.
-You can also beach it at the Cape Hatteras National Seashore.
+You can also visit the Cape Hatteras National Seashore.

 Beaches of the Outer Banks